-AUDIT RESPONSE TO THE RISK OF FRAUD AND NON-COMPLIANCE WITH LAWS AND REGULATIONS
+INFORMATION IN SUPPORT OF OUR OPINION AUDIT RESPONSE TO THE RISK OF FRAUD AND NON-COMPLIANCE WITH LAWS AND REGULATIONS

-In chapters Risk Management and Compliance, on page 32 and page 35 respectively, of the Fund manager report, the Fund manager describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.
+In chapters 'Risk management' and 'Compliance' of the report of the Fund Manager, the Fund Manager describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.

 As part of our audit, we have gained insights into the Fund and its business environment and assessed the design and implementation of the Fund's risk management in relation to fraud and non-compliance.
-Our procedures included, among other things, assessing the code of conduct, incident reporting system and procedures to investigate indications of possible fraud and non-compliance applicable to the Fund.
-Furthermore, we performed relevant inquiries with management and other relevant functions, such as the Risk and Compliance Officer.
-As part of our audit procedures, we:
+Our procedures included, among others, assessing the code of conduct, incident reporting and procedures to investigate indications of possible fraud and non-compliance applicable to the Fund.
+Furthermore, we performed inquiries with management and other relevant functions, such as the Risk and Compliance Officer and included correspondence with relevant supervisory authorities and regulators in our evaluation.
+We have also incorporated elements of unpredictability in our audit, by testing a selection of recharges from related parties to the Fund that have lower amounts and would otherwise not be tested, implemented new high-risk criteria in our journal entry testing procedures, changed our audit approach of rental income, and involved forensic specialists in our audit procedures.